MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 1. Select the worksheet from the **Worksheet** list.

    Note: Two boxes will appear on the **Insert row** card after you select the worksheet.
-These boxes represent each of the two columns in the Google Sheet you created earlier.
+These boxes represent the two columns in the Google Sheet you created earlier.

 1. Select the **ClickType** box, and then select the **Click type** token.